 Speaker 1: Dr. Paul G. King requested the data for the Portugal study from Dr. Woods.

-Speaker 2: Looking at this data, we have now, this is one of our studies that’s under consideration for publication, we tried to look at this a totally different way.
-As I said, we’re very interested in dose of mercury versus in this case urinary mercury levels.
+Speaker 2: Looking at this data, we have now, this is one of our studies that’s under consideration for publication, we tried to look at this in a totally different way.
+As I said, we’re very interested in the dose of mercury versus in this case urinary mercury levels.
 When we did this, we found that there was an incredibly strong correlation between the amount of amalgam exposure and urinary mercury concentration.
 This is from the statistical model.
-The P value is less than 0.0001.
+The P-value is less than 0.0001.
 It’s incredibly significant.
-What this is telling us is that the number of amalgam filling is directly related to the amount of urinary mercury, and that it follows a dose dependent fashion, which is exactly what the biology would predict.
+What this is telling us is that the number of amalgam fillings is directly related to the amount of urinary mercury and that it follows a dose-dependent fashion, which is exactly what the biology would predict.

 Speaker 2: Now this is the study that’s much more interesting to me, which is to look at urinary porphyrins.
 Urinary porphyrins are a very interesting piece of science.
 I’ll give you some background information.
 This is really now starting to move into amalgams not just having exposure, but having serious potential adverse outcomes.

-Speaker 1: He Geier’s then took the data from Dr. Woods study and determined the amount of mercury the children were exposed to based on the number, duration, and size of the fillings.
+Speaker 1: He Geier then took the data from Dr. Woods’s study and determined the amount of mercury the children were exposed to based on the number, duration, and size of the fillings.
 They then compared the amount of mercury each child was exposed to with their respective porphyrin results.

 Speaker 2: These are our results.
 It falls right out.
-The mercury associated porphyrins, the penta carboxylorphyrin, 0.0022.
+The mercury-associated porphyrins, the Penta carboxylorphyrin, 0.0022.
 That’s the correlation factor.
-The P value is 0.015.
-Pre Coproporphyrin, statistically significant, coproporphyrin.
-The three mercury associated porphyrins instantly become linked to the dose dependent effect of mercury exposure.
+The P-value is 0.015.
+Pre Coproporphyrin, is statistically significant, coproporphyrin.
+The three mercury-associated porphyrins instantly become linked to the dose-dependent effect of mercury exposure.
 You’ll notice that the other porphyrins are not linked, which is what Woods and everybody said should be the case.
-You also see interestingly enough, there’s a kind of backlog phenomena.
+You also see interestingly enough, there’s a kind of backlog phenomenon.
 If you remember the biochemistry, the enzymes involved with these, this is what’s directly inhibited by mercury, you might expect that there should be a very, very subtle sort of backlog.
-You see how hexa, the P value 0.073.
+You see how Hexa, the P-value 0.073.
 It’s not significant, a little bit of effect.
-You get to hepta, 0.28, uro, 0.38.
+You get to hepta, 0.28, euro, 0.38.

 Speaker 3: Back up in the pathway a little bit, so you can actually see that in this.

-Speaker 2: The biological exquisiteness of this, I just can’t, it’s amazing the level that you could look at these children, multiple observations, multiple exposure, to find that level of correlation is just amazing.
-It confirms absolutely the biochemistry, and unfortunately confirms that mercury exposure is contributing to mercury body burden, the mercury from your teeth that is.
+Speaker 2: The biological exquisiteness of this, I just can’t, it’s amazing the level that you could look at these children, multiple observations, multiple exposures, to find that level of correlation is just amazing.
+It confirms absolutely the biochemistry and unfortunately confirms that mercury exposure is contributing to mercury body burden, the mercury from your teeth that is.

 Speaker 1: On the contrary, it is clear that even a relatively short exposure of eight years to what would seemingly be very small amounts of mercury from amalgam fillings can still cause disruption of cell function.
 Therefore mercury amalgam fillings can only be classified as unsafe.
 If anybody or organization claims that mercury amalgam fillings are safe according to the Portugal Children’s Study, or the Woods Study, or the Casa Pia Trial, one can confidently correct them by indicating that in actual fact the data from this study clearly shows that silver amalgams are causing harm.